erik-tt/Friend-Trip/backend/README.md

 Written with java 17 and Spring.
 This project uses maven

 ## Build the project
 Install java 17 and use the command `mvn install` in the backend directory to prepare the project.
-For now it skips the tests, but this will usually run them.
-To build the project `mvn compile` can be used.
+This will install the necessary dependencies and compile the project.
+To compile/build the project `mvn compile` can be used.

-## Run the projec
+## Run the project
+Run the spring application with the command `mvn spring-boot:run`.
+This will start the spring server.
+The database need to be connected to be able to run the application.

+## Test the project
+To just run the test classes use `mvn test``.

 ## Connecting to database with JPA Hibernate
 In order for every developer to communicate with MYSQL server provided by `XAMPP` they have to